d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 Including the help flag will display help for the command.

+- **--storageid=STORAGEID, --storage_id=STORAGEID**

+Use this flag to select the corresponding storage id.
+This is applicable for iLO 6 only.

 - **--controller=CONTROLLER**

 Use this flag to select the corresponding controller.

+- **--volumes**

+Use this flag to list the volumes.

+- **--volume=VOLUMEID**

+Use this flag to print volume information specifying volume id.

+- **-j, --json**

+Use this flag to output in JSON format.

 - **--physicaldrives**

 Use this flag to return the physical drives for the controller selected.

-- **--logicaldrives**

-Use this flag to return the logical drives for the controller selected.

 - **--pdrive=PDRIVE_LOCATION**

 Use this flag to select the corresponding physical disk.

-- **--ldrive=LDRIVE**

-Use this flag to select the corresponding logical disk.

 <p class="fake_header">Login Parameters</p>